 Q. Does MCC have to share information with a third party?

-A. An institution is required to release protected educational information to certain third parties in certain prescribed circumstances pursuant to 34 C.F.R. §99.31.
+A. It depends.
+An institution is required to release protected educational information to certain third parties in certain prescribed circumstances pursuant to 34 C.F.R. §99.31.

 Q. What are the consequences for violating FERPA?